mercedes-benz/score/docs/features/ai-platform/index.rst

 Key benefits of this concept include:

-- Static backend selection at compile time ensures deterministic behavior and reduces runtime complexity.
+- Static backend selection at compile time ensures deterministic behavior and reduces runtime complexity
-- Clear separation of responsibilities (e.g., IOUtils vs inference adapters) supports modular safety analysis.
+- Clear separation of responsibilities (e.g., IOUtils vs inference adapters) supports modular safety analysis
-- MockAdapter enables early testing and CI validation without requiring hardware targets.
+- MockAdapter enables early testing and CI validation without requiring hardware targets
-- Minimal and auditable abstractions make the system easier to verify and validate, especially when wrapping certified inference engines such as TensorRT (when used as a Safety Element out of Context, SEooC).
+- Minimal and auditable abstractions make the system easier to verify and validate, especially when wrapping certified inference engines (when used as a Safety Element out of Context, SEooC)

-This structure allows isolating and certifying components independently, which is essential for scalable safety certification.

 Adapter Class